 No matter what a financial coach or financial planner calls him or herself, there are at least four key differences between the two groups.

-1.)
-Their Expertise.
-The financial coach’s expertise focuses on daily money management: spending (budgeting), saving, and debt reduction.
+The financial coach’s expertise focuses on daily money management: primarily spending (budgeting), saving, and debt reduction.
 Coaches may have additional areas of expertise beyond these essentials.
-For example, I’m also an expert on money as it relates to emotions and relationships.
+For example, I’m also an expert on the emotional side of money, mindset, and divorce.
 Other money coaches might specialize in credit repair or debt restructuring.

-The financial planner’s expertise lies in long-term wealth planning: stocks, bonds, mutual funds, annuities, and other investments.
+The financial advisor’s expertise lies in long-term wealth planning: stocks, bonds, mutual funds, annuities, and other investments.
 Some financial planners might also be experts in tax planning or insurance products.

-3.)
-Training & Certification.
 This is where the waters get murky.
 Anyone can call themselves a money coach or a financial coach with zero training or certification.
 This is why it’s important to ask a financial coach about their training, education, and background.
 A Certified Financial Coach or Certified Financial Counselor is someone who has completed a formal training course and demonstrated competency in both the personal finance concepts and the coaching process.
-(In case you’re wondering, I received my Certified Financial Counselor designation in 2008.
-I have over a decade of financial coaching experience.
-My Bachelor’s degree is in accounting and I have 15 years of professional experience in both banking and business accounting.)

 Financial planners can also have a wide variety of backgrounds, training, experience, and certification.
 The gold standard for investment professionals is the CFP® or Certified Financial Planner designation.
 Acquiring this designation is no small feat.
 There are strict guidelines for education and experience before you can even begin studying for the exam, which is notoriously difficult to pass.
 (If your financial planner doesn’t happen to have the CFP® designation, it certainly doesn’t mean that they’re not good at their job.)

-The point is to ask both financial coaches and financial planners about their certifications, training, and past experience.
+The point is to ask both financial coaches and financial planners about their certifications, training, past experience, an payment structure.
 You should feel comfortable with their answers, and ask for references to call before hiring them.

 What’s the difference between a financial coach and a financial planner?
 Here it is in a nutshell: A financial coach helps you get and stay financially healthy.
 A financial planner helps you get and stay financially wealthy.

-Think you might want to hire me as your money coach?
+Think you might want to hire me as your Financial Dignity Coach?
 Let’s set up a 15-minute call and see if we’re a good fit to work together.